tenjava-2014/yawkat-t2/manual.md

 - */battery <charge>* creates a battery with the given charge and removes that charge from the player's energy account.
 - Clicking the helmet slot of your inventory with a battery uses up the battery and charges your energy account.

+Batteries can also charge furnaces if the FurnaceChargeCommand module is enabled.

 DischargeCommand
 ----------------